-We will continue to engage with our partners and customers outlined above.
+We will continue to engage with our partners and customers outlined above and our new colleagues within Neighbourhoods, Regeneration and Sustainability.
 We will seek to strengthen existing partnership working wherever possible and consider new partnerships where the opportunity arises.

-Building Standards will also support and contribute to the work of the Building Standards Division's Futures Board established to oversee and direct a programme of work to implement the recommendations from the recent Building Standards reviews on Fire Safety and Compliance & Enforcement.
+Building Standards will also continue to support and contribute to the work of the Building Standards Division's Futures Board established to oversee and direct a programme of work to implement the recommendations from the recent Building Standards reviews on Fire Safety and Compliance & Enforcement.

-7 Additional Data for 2019/20
+7 Additional Data for 2020/21